Biomedical Engineering

 Faculty: Wonbong Choi

-Functional Glasses and Materials Modeling Laboratory (FGM2L)
+Functional Glasses and Materials Modeling Laboratory (FGMM)

 The lab focuses on functional glass and ceramic materials for biomedical, electronic, environmental and energy application, as well applying and development computer simulations and materials modeling methods to study various types of material structures and behaviors.
 We are currently working on research topics like bioactive glasses, nuclear waste glasses, glass corrosion, solid state electrolytes, low-k dielectrics, and electronic ceramics.